 Learning management systems (LMSs) are vital catalysts that propel your organizational growth by empowering the workforce with the right set of skillsets and knowledge.
 For a fulfilling and continuing education path for stakeholders organizations and associations a lot in top learning management systems.
 An LMS’s capability to integrate with other applications enhances its utility and outreach.
 Every LMS integration is diverse and unique catering to a sophisticated purpose of its own.
-So, what would you expect from this varied range of association LMS integrations in 2021?
+So, what would you expect from the varied range of association LMS integrations in 2021?
 Well, we would suggest you see it on your own!

 6 Important LMS Integrations

 Without further ado – let’s dive in right away to understand the 6 most important LMS integrations:

 - Integration with Association Management Software (AMS):

 Integrating your association LMS with an association management software (AMS) such as Fonteva helps you track contact information and interactions about members, staff, partners, and vendors.
 AMS integration facilitates data synchronization while allowing stakeholders to access the LMS either way from the AMS or LMS without switching accounts.
 Associations need this kind of integration for continued learning and professional development of stakeholders.
 The icing on the cake though is LMS integration with Salesforce and AMS together for a robust LMS ecosystem to strengthen reporting, analytics, and better control within a centralized environment.

 - Single Sign-On (SSO) Integration:

 SSO integration eases the login process for all the stakeholders’ learning and managing training content.
 It helps admins and instructors with the ability to authorize and authenticate learners within a centralized ecosystem while implementing uniform access policies.
 Active Directory, LDAP, SAML 2.0, and OAuth 2.0 are the most common Single Sign-On methods implemented by leading LMS solutions.